 Edward was appointed a nurse, Mother Jack, to care for him, at four years old he contracted a quartan fever, the effects of which gripped him for months, but he eventually made a recovery.
-At the age of six the young Prince was appointed his first tutor.
-He grew to be extremely fond of his last step mother, Catherine Parr, who took a lively interest in all of her husband's children from his previous marriages and provided a home life for them, which had been conspicuously lacking in Edward's life prior to her arrival.
+Despite occasional illnesses and poor eyesight, he enjoyed generally good health and was described as a tall and merry child.
+Edward was initially placed in the care of Margaret Bryan, and at the age of six the young Prince was appointed his first tutor.
+He grew to be extremely fond of his last stepmother, Catherine Parr, who took a lively interest in all of her husband's children from his previous marriages and provided a home life for them, which had been conspicuously lacking in Edward's life before her arrival.

-Somerset (depicted right), in common with his young nephew, was an ardent Protestant.
+Somerset, in common with his young nephew, was an ardent Protestant.
 The use of English was enforced in church services by the introduction of the Book of Common Prayer.
 The heresy laws of Henry VIII were repealed.
-In Cornwall, these changes produced simmering ill feeling, which boiled into rebellion, the uprising was put down with severity.
+In Cornwall, these changes produced simmering ill-feeling, which boiled into rebellion, the uprising was put down with severity.

-Edward VI had been betrothed in his infancy to his cousin, Mary, Queen of Scots To crush rising Scottish resistance to the marriage, Somerset lead an army into Scotland and defeated the Scots at the battle of Pinkie Cleugh on 10th September, 1547.
-A further expedition was launched, burning and plundering all before it in the hope of forcing the Scots to hand over Mary, this "rough wooing" had an adverse effect on English marriage plans, the six year old Queen of Scots was smuggled out of the country to France, where in August, 1548, she was married to the Dauphin Francis, son of King Henry II of France.
+Somerset lead an army into Scotland and defeated the Scots at the Battle of Pinkie Cleugh on 10th September 1547.
+A further expedition was launched, burning and plundering all before it in the hope of forcing the Scots to hand over Mary, this "rough wooing" had an adverse effect on English marriage plans, the six-year-old Queen of Scots was smuggled out of the country to France, where in August 1548, she was married to the Dauphin Francis, son of King Henry II of France.

 The young King himself seems to have been a bigoted Protestant who was intensely interested in theology.
 He complained that his uncle, the Protector, kept him short of money.
 Edward's other maternal uncle, Thomas Seymour, the Lord Admiral, an ambitious and reckless man who had married Edward's step-mother, Catherine Parr, with unseemly haste after the death of Henry VIII, plotted to gain power with his nephew and Somerset was forced to send his brother to the block on a charge of high treason.

 The Duke of Somerset was ousted from office in 1549 by John Dudley, Earl of Warwick, who became Duke of Northumberland in 1551.
-Somerset followed his brother to the block on a charge of treason.
+Somerset followed his brother to the block on a charge of treason, the young Edward noted coldly in his diary- "the duke of Somerset had his head cut off upon Tower Hill between eight and nine o'clock in the morning".
 Northumberland ingratiated himself with the impressionable young King and acquired a dominating influence over him.

 The highly religious Edward strongly disapproved of his elder sister Mary's ardent Catholicism.
 At the age of ten, he had written to their step-mother, Catherine Parr, urging her to influence Mary to give up foreign dances and merriments, which "did not become a Christian princess" When summoned to London to answer for her transgressions in continuing attendance at the Catholic mass, she told Edward that she would sooner he took away her life than her religion, he indignantly replied with irritation that he "required no such sacrifice."
 Mary responded by lecturing the King in front of his council "Riper age and experience will teach Your Majesty much more yet," Edward, embarrassed, responded sharply " You also may have somewhat to learn, none are too old for that."

 News of the King's death was not released until 10th July to allow Northumberland time to bring his plans to fruition and establish his daughter-in-law on England's throne.
-Edward's body lay unburied until August 8th, when it was interred in Westminster Abbey under Protestant rites by his eventual successor, his sister Mary I. The service was carried out by his godfather, Thomas Cramner.
-Mary had wanted to give her half-brother a Catholic funeral, but was persuaded against it, instead, while the Protestant service was taking place, she had masses said for the soul of her young brother at the Tower.
+Edward's body lay unburied until August 8th, when it was interred in the Henry VII Chapel at Westminster Abbey under Protestant rites by his eventual successor, his sister Mary I. The service was carried out by his godfather, Thomas Cramner.
+Mary had wanted to give her half-brother a Catholic funeral but was persuaded against it, instead, while the Protestant service was taking place, she had masses said for the soul of her young brother at the Tower.